sporto/awesome-elm/README.md

 * [Elm & Components](https://medium.com/p/elm-components-3d9c00c6c612) - A blog post describing a possible approach to reducing TEA boilerplate.
 Useful for component libraries and anyone interested in seeing the amazing things you can do with function types.
 * [Getting Started with Elm](https://medium.com/@diamondgfx/getting-started-with-elm-11d7a53b1a78) - Series of Elm education tutorials.
 * [Elm & Guarantees](https://medium.com/@debois/elm-guarantees-92a66679f7bd) - a realistic look at where Elm is and isn’t superior to other options.
+* [Move fast and don’t break things.
+Running a startup on Elm](https://medium.com/the-ahead-story/move-fast-and-dont-break-things-running-a-startup-on-elm-b5491082fe8b#.c534m1e1t) - Some thoughts on Elm development by a swedish startup.

 **[:arrow_up: back to top](#table-of-contents)**